gokfidanboy/doc.zk-evm/README.md

 You will need to have **Node.js** installed to run the live previews of the docs locally.

-It is highly recommended that you use a tool like [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating) to manage Node.js versions on your machine.
+It is highly suggested that you use a tool like [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating) to manage Node.js versions on your machine.

 ### Installing recommended Node.js version with `nvm`